-Regular reporting enables senior managers and Members to be more fully aware of the extent of the risks and progression being made to manage them.
-Both strategic and operational risk workshops will be administered by Internal Audit on an annual basis.
-However, the Grace Risk Management system will encourage risk owners to continually monitor and update identified risks on a regular basis.
+Regular reporting enables senior managers and Councillors to have greater awareness of the extent of the risks and progression being made to manage them.
+Risk workshops will be administered on an annual basis.
+The Grace Risk Management system will encourage risk owners to monitor and update identified risks on a regular basis.
+For 'red' risks the system will issue reminders on a quarterly basis, for 'amber' risks reminders will be issued every six months and for 'green' risks reminders will be issued once a year.
+Risk owners are able to update their risks more frequently than this if desired.